XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 ⚠️THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!
 YOU HAVE BEEN WARNED⚠️

-⚠️Some Yara Rules that been used by this project are from other repo or people credit to their respective owner(check the yara files for more information about them)⚠️
+⚠️Some Yara Rules that been used by this project are from other public repo and people , credit to their respective owner(check the yara files for more information about them)⚠️

 ### Video Proof
 * <a href="https://www.youtube.com/watch?v=9rO8qLU-3vE">Beta 1</a>